 12. Keep a “Scrap Bag” for Veggies

-I keep a bag in the freezer for veggie scraps and use it to make broth later.
-It’s basically free flavor, and it makes me feel very put together.
-Like yes, I planned this.
-Even if the rest of my kitchen suggests otherwise.
+I really like keeping a bag in the freezer that I fill with veggie scraps.
+I save them to make broth later.
+It feels like I am capturing free flavor.
+It makes me feel really put together.
+Like yes, I planned this, even if the rest of my kitchen says otherwise.

 13. Use Ice Water for Crisp Veggies

-If your veggies look tired, give them an ice bath.
-They perk right up like they just had a full spa day.
-I use this more than I’d like to admit.
-It’s quick, easy, and kind of satisfying to watch.
+When your veggies look sad, give them a bath in ice water.
+They perk right up, looking like they just had a day at the spa!
+I do this more than I want to admit.
+It is quick, simple, and satisfying to watch.

 14. Toast Spices Before Using

-This takes maybe a minute but makes everything taste better.
-Just toast them in a dry pan and suddenly you’re unlocking flavor.
-It feels like a chef-level move without actually being difficult, which is exactly my speed.
+This only takes a minute but it makes everything taste better.
+Toast them in a dry pan and you’re unlocking flavor.
+It feels like a chef level move without much difficulty and that is exactly my speed.

 15. Use a Muffin Tin for Portioning